 \section{Motivation and Roadmap}

 The goal of this work is to produce a stochastic model of \mmwave self-interference that is statistically and spatially well-aligned with our collected measurements.
 Such a model would allow engineers to draw countless realizations of self-interference and facilitate accurate simulation, development, and evaluation of full-duplex \mmwave systems.
-Even if one were to assume the same setup as ours, it is impractical to assume our measurements could be directly extended to other systems due to beam-steering and positioning differences, among numerous other practical artifacts.
-As such, being able to draw realistic \textit{realizations} of self-interference---as opposed to estimating deterministic values---will be more generalizable and useful to the research community.
+Even if one were to assume the same setup as ours, it is unrealistic to assume our measurements could be directly extended to other systems due to beam-steering and positioning differences, among numerous other practical artifacts.
+As such, being able to draw \textit{realizations} of self-interference---as opposed to estimating deterministic values---will be more generalizable and useful to the research community.

 As we will elaborate on shortly, our statistical model of self-interference is based on two characteristics observed in our measurements: \begin{enumerate} \item On a large scale (at a high level), there is a connection between the steering directions of the transmit and receive beams and the degree of self-interference incurred.
-In other words, some transmit and receive beams tend to incur high self-interference while others tend to incur low self-interference. \item On a small scale (within small spatial neighborhoods), the system incurs seemingly random amounts of self-interference.
-Slightly shifting the transmit and receive steering directions can dramatically alter the degree of self-interference coupled. \end{enumerate} We leverage these large-scale and small-scale characteristics to construct a stochastic model for self-interference that both statistically and spatially aligns with our measurements.
-A block diagram summarizing our model is shown in \figref{fig:model}, which will become clear as we proceed in presenting our model.
-For particular $\vf$ and $\vw$, a mean parameter $\muest$ is estimated, which dictates the location of the distribution from which self-interference is drawn.
-The variance of this distribution $\varest$ is dictated by $\muest$ and other model parameters.
-This approach allows our model to capture the large-scale spatial trends in self-interference along with the small-scale variability observed over small spatial neighborhoods.
-With appropriate parameterization, our model has the potential to be extended to other systems and environments beyond our own, which we demonstrate in \secref{sec:remarks} by fitting our model to measurements collected with two other system configurations.
+Broadly speaking, some transmit and receive directions tend to incur high self-interference while others tend to incur low self-interference. \item On a small scale (within small spatial neighborhoods), the system incurs seemingly random amounts of self-interference.
+Slightly shifting the transmit and receive steering directions can dramatically alter the degree of self-interference coupled. \end{enumerate} We leverage these large-scale and small-scale characteristics to construct a stochastic model of self-interference that both statistically and spatially aligns with our measurements.